A multivariate model for financial indices and an algorithm for detection of jumps in the volatility

-In Figure \ref{multiscaling} we show the empirical multiscaling exponent versus the prediction of our model with this parameters.
+In Figure \ref{multiscaling} we show the empirical multiscaling exponent versus the prediction of our model with these parameters.
 Our estimate for the multiscaling exponent looks smoothed out by the empirical curve.
 Since a simulation of daily increments of the model yields a graph analogous to the empirical one, this slight inconsistency is likely due to the fact that the theoretical line shows the limit for $h\downarrow 0$, whereas the empirical data come from a daily sample.

-Analogously Figure \ref{autocorrelation} concerns volatility autocorrelation.
-The decay is between polynomial and exponential, and fits very well empirical data considering the fact that they are quite widespread.
-We conclude that the agreement is excellent for both multiscaling and volatility autocorrelation.
+Figure \ref{autocorrelation} concerns volatility autocorrelation.
+The decay is between polynomial and exponential, and fits very well empirical data considering that they are quite widespread.

-We display now the distribution of log returns for our model $p_t(\cdot)=\PR(X_t\in\cdot)=\PR(X_{n+t}-X_n\in\cdot)$ for $t=1$ day, and the analogous empirical quantity.
+We display now the distribution of log returns for our model: $p_t(\cdot)=\PR(X_t\in\cdot)=\PR(X_{n+t}-X_n\in\cdot)$ for $t=1$ day, and the analogous empirical quantity.
 We do not have an explicit analytic expression for $p_t$, but we can easily obtain it numerically.
-Figure (\ref{distr}) represent the bulks and the integrated tails of the distributions.
+Figure (\ref{distr}) represents the bulks and the integrated tails of the distributions.
 We see that the agreement is remarkable, given that this curves are a test \emph{a posteriori}, and no parameter has been estimated using these distributions!

-We have seen in subsection \ref{algo} that our estimates for jumps in FTSE and DJIA are strictly related.
-The occurrence of a jump for an index comes very often together with the occurrence of a jump for the other index, with a difference of a few days.